mattdistefano/accessibility-training/readme.md

 Developers have a couple options for creating custom form controls.
 As much as possible, it's recommended to utilize standard HTML5 controls and apply creative styling.
 The standard checkbox, radio, text, select, etc controls are well-supported by AT, offer a well-understood user experience for disabled users, and often have extensive built-in functionality that would be difficult to replicate.

-That said, if the built-in HTML5 controls are not sufficient, true custom controls may be used, provided they adhere to [ARIA design patterns](https://www.w3.org/TR/wai-aria-practices/#aria_ex).
+That said, if the built-in HTML5 controls are not sufficient, true custom controls may be used, provided they adhere to the [ARIA design patterns](https://www.w3.org/TR/wai-aria-practices/#aria_ex).

 ### Focus management